putyourlightson/craft-sprig/README.md

 ### A reactive Twig component framework for [Craft CMS](https://craftcms.com/).

-Sprig allows you to create reactive components from Twig templates and/or PHP classes.
+Sprig is a free Craft plugin that allows you to create reactive components from Twig templates and/or PHP classes.
 These components can re-render themselves on user-triggered events (clicks, changes to input fields, form submissions) using AJAX requests, without having to write a single line of JavaScript.

 It's basically [Laravel Livewire](https://laravel-livewire.com/) for [Craft CMS](https://craftcms.com/).